3-musketeers/kaggle-dsb/pipeline/build-simple-model/rough-draft/basic_model_setup.md

 4. Data
    1. competition data
    2. luna16 data

+## Pending Process
+1. setup visual studio make sure it is working
+2. redownload the Cuda tool kit and make sure it works with the visual studio compiler
+3. download the cuDNN, and make sure it works
+4. download tensorflow and make sure it works
+5. download keras and make sure it works

 ## Issues
 * What if the data cannot fit on the computer?